robdevops/finbot/README.md

 ```

 ## Limitations
 * Discord shows garbage link previews from Sharesight.
-Set hyperlink = False, or disable this for your Discord client under _Settings > Text & Images > Embeds and link previews._
+Set `hyperlink = False`, or disable this for each Discord client under _Settings > Text & Images > Embeds and link previews_ (must be repeated for each participating Discord client).

 ## Suggestions
 * Is my code is doing something the hard way?